forresty/forresty.github.com/source/hire/index.markdown

 comments: true
 sharing: true
 footer: true
-updated: 2012-11-30
+updated: 2012-12-07
 ---

 I am currently available for hire.

-I think I am good at Ruby, but iOS projects are welcome too. **But I am not an experienced programmer yet, and I suck at web frontend (for the moment).**
+I can drop into your team and start to get things done immediately, or design and build an entire product from scratch.

+Ruby / Rails projects are preferred, but iOS projects might be okay as well, depends on whether I like it or not.

 You might want to have a look at [my GitHub profile](https://github.com/forresty).